Purpose – Activity: Define a Clear Promise in a value statement

 Convert your value statement into an elevator speech.

-2. Use a colorful metaphor that describes the benefit, process, or result of what you do.
+- Aim at the heart.
+You might use a colorful metaphor that describes the benefit, process, or result of what you do.

 Be prepared to expand with: